Illustration of woman holding clipboard in front of a calendar

 0:00

-Popularized by businessman and television personality Marcus Lemonis, the “three Ps of business”—people, process, and product—are the factors that, if one succeeds at individually, will translate to overall business success.
+Popularized by businessman and television personality Marcus Lemonis, the "three Ps of business"—people, process, and product—are the factors that, if one succeeds at individually, will translate to overall business success.
 This principle applies to laboratories as well.
-By continually improving in these three dimensions, one is on the path to meeting their ultimate research goals while cutting costs and boosting efficiency.
+By continually improving in these three dimensions, you can be on the path to meeting your ultimate research goals while cutting costs and boosting efficiency.

 An easy way to improve across all three dimensions is robust scheduling.
 There are a wide variety of platforms available to schedule and streamline lab processes under all three Ps.
+Implementing the right scheduling solutions can have a profound impact on productivity, communication, and overall lab operations.
+These solutions help ensure that tasks are completed on time, resources are utilized effectively, and everyone is on the same page.
+While it may require some initial setup and training, the long-term benefits of scheduling software outweigh any short-term inconveniences.
 Here are the benefits of implementing such solutions and some questions to consider while searching for the right one:

 People: Streamline communication with meeting scheduling software